azuoza/GCD_Project1/README.md

 Final data set
 ---------------

-Final data set was saved in the file named "final_ds.csv", in the current working directory.
+Final data set was saved in the file named "final_ds.txt", in the current working directory.

 Folowig properties was used:
 - Field separator: ;